tBaxter/tango-happenings/README.md

     pip install tango-happenings

 or

     pip install git+https://github.com/tBaxter/tango-happenings.git

 ## Usage:

 Add 'happenings' and 'tango_shared' to your installed apps, then run syncdb or migrate.

-tango_shared is a dependency.
-It will be installed for you.